Develop a unique sustainability vision and produce the group’s first report

 The challenge was twofold: on the one hand bring together the two sides of the company (Yoox and Net-a-Porter) and on the other side to set the agenda in a sector (luxury e-commerce) where there is no track record in sustainability.

-ENGAGEMENT: we collected internal and external inputs to identify YNAP’s social, environmental and economic impacts and priorities, and understand how sustainability can support the business.
+Through a structured engagement process, we collected input from internal and external stakeholders to identify YNAP’s social, environmental and economic impacts and priorities, and understand how sustainability can support the business.

 YNAP published its first sustainability report at its AGM in April 2017.
-The vision and report provided the basis for communications campaigns, including widespread media coverage of its announcement of a fur-free policy, and will evolve into a detailed sustainability strategy.
+The vision and report provided the basis for communications campaigns, including widespread media coverage of its announcement of a fur-free policy.